sawyerlu/angular-interview/Front-end/README.md

 Notes:
   We like SOLID and lots of tests.
 We're after someone that can preach the ways of clean code and help teach the wider teams.
-  Please have a look at the current code structure and improve the code where you can (e.g. Use Redux, Redux Saga, ..., make sure you have Container and Presentational Components)
+  Please have a look at the current code structure and improve the code where you can